Theodo-UK/theodo-good-tests/documentation-tree/react/component.md

 - [User interaction](#user-interaction)

 ## <a id="general-advice"></a>General advice
 *Always* use enzyme's `shallow` to test unconnected ("dumb") components.
-If you're using `mount`, you're testing more than just this component (and it becomes way more complex to test). *Only exception*: if you have a render prop or a function-as-child-component (eg using react-virtualized).
+If you're using `mount`, you're testing more than just this component (and it becomes way more complex to test). *Only exceptions*: if you have a render prop or a function-as-child-component (eg using react-virtualized) or if you need to test a styled component.
 There is *zero* valid use case for `react-test-renderer` directly: Enzyme is higher level.

 ## <a id="passes-props-to-children"></a>Passes props to children